RohitRai888/E-commerce-Case-Study/README.md

 Overall, this project demonstrates the power of data-driven decision-making in optimizing sales performance and enhancing business operations.
 The insights derived from this analysis can serve as a foundation for strategic planning and continuous improvement in sales and marketing efforts. ​
 <br>
 <br>
-Note - I am also not able to upload the dataset because it is too large for GitHub.
-However, I have uploaded an export of the data, like a sample of the dataset.
+Note - I am not able to upload the dataset because it is too large for GitHub.